Sindreedelange/INF283/Project1-Implementing_Decision_Trees/README.md

 - extract methods to seperate .py classes

 ### DATA
-This model assumes that the user has cleaned the data into categorical variables only.
+The models in the *.ipynb*-file assumes that the user cleans the data into categorical variables only.
+This can be done using */classes/DataCleaning.py*

 ## Description